What Can Speech Recognition Be Used For?

 For those with physical restrictions, Dragon is incredibly useful and provides empowerment and independence.

 As I’m sure many of you have realised, speech recognition is becoming more and more mainstream and finding it’s way into our daily lives.

 Not to mention, speech recognition is being installed in various locations, including cars and houses.
-Artificial intelligence is allowing speech recognition to control you car and turn on your lights.
+Artificial intelligence is allowing speech recognition to control your car and turn on your lights.

 Out with the old and in with the new

-Not only is it practical, it is helpful and easy to use; Com Score even anticipate that 50% of all searches will be voice activated by 2020.
+Not only is it practical, but it is also helpful and easy to use; Com Score even anticipates that 50% of all searches will be voice-activated by 2020.

 Therefore we’re asking you, do you send numerous emails a day?
 Are you sick of spending hours typing up reports?
-Are you experience writers block whilst writing a novel?
+Do you experience writer’s block whilst writing a novel?
 Do you just want to be up-to-date with the latest trends?
 Then consider speech recognition.